 There are a variety of motives that bring one to the meditative process, but for all of us the journey really begins with the simple steps of calming the mind and collecting our attention.
 We can never underestimate the value of seeing the mind in its unadulterated state of hurried distraction and unconscious reaction.
 Without this basic insight into how often we are lost in thought, there will be little motivation to wake up from it.
 We have to observe before we can begin to understand.
 This is what Joseph illuminates as “The Gift of Awareness.”

 “How we relate to our own bodies can often reveal how we relate to the world”

-12:35 – As we practice recognizing the moments of waking up from being lost, by coming back to the breath, slowly the mind becomes more calm and collected.
+12:35 – We practice by recognizing the moments when our mind wanders and return by coming back to the breath.
+Slowly the mind becomes more calm and collected.
 We then begin to experience moments of clarity and stillness.
 This provides us space to further our awareness of the experience.

 25:00 – Joseph addresses one of the most difficult hurdles of the practice.
 Physical pain and discomfort are barriers that we must deal with in meditating.
 We must focus our awareness to this without reaction, though.
 Learn to discern where that pain is coming from and why it is there within the stillness of meditation.